-So I received this press release about a recently released book by psychologist Kirk J. Schneider, Ph.D:
+So I received this press release about a newly released book by psychologist Kirk J. Schneider Ph.D:

 FOR IMMEDIATE RELEASE